 If the managing authority for the school has confirmed it will close, or has already closed it, it is not possible for the school to transform or re-open.

-The first person to ask about transformation should be your school principal, or your Board of Governors.
-If you would like more information about what transformation is before contacting your school, you can contact the IEF, NICIE, or the Education Authority, who should all be able to provide you with some more information.
+The first person to ask about Transformation should be your school principal, or your Board of Governors.
+If you would like more information about what Transformation is before contacting your school, you can contact the IEF, NICIE, or the Education Authority, who should all be able to provide you with some more information.
 If you decide that you do want your school to transform, you can use the Integrate My School website to register your support.

 The information you provide when you register your support on the Integrate My School website will be stored confidentially and securely by the Integrated Education Fund, a registered charity in Northern Ireland.
-Your support will remain completely anonymous until 20% of parents at the same school register their support.
+Your support will remain completely anonymous until parents / guardians of 20% of pupils at the same school register their support.
 Then and only then will your school be informed of your preference.
 This will take the form of a private petition to the school on behalf of all the parents of your school who have registered on this website.
 You will be provided with regular updates and further information only if you have given your permission.

 The process is made up of the following stages.
 In planning for Transformation, there will be an initial exploration phase.
 This will involve information gathering and awareness raising to develop a clearer understanding of: